Interagency Arctic Research Policy Committee (IARPC)

 The Interagency Arctic Research Policy Committee (IARPC) is chartered as a subcommittee under the National Science and Technology Council (NSTC).

-The Arctic Research and Policy Act of 1984 (ARPA), Public Law 98-373, July 31, 1984, as amended by Public Law 101-609, November 16, 1990, provides for a comprehensive national policy dealing with national research needs and objectives in the Arctic.
+The Arctic Research and Policy Act of 1984 (ARPA), Public Law 98-373, July 31, 1984, as amended, provides for a comprehensive national policy dealing with national research needs and objectives in the Arctic.
 The ARPA establishes an Arctic Research Commission (ARC) and an Interagency Arctic Research Policy Committee (IARPC) under the National Science Foundation to help implement the Act.
 IARPC was formally created by Executive Order 12501.
-Its activities are coordinated by the National Science Foundation, IARPC's activities are coordinated through a secretariat supported by NSF and other agencies.
+Chaired by the Director of the National Science Foundation, IARPC's activities are coordinated through a secretariat supported by NSF and other agencies.

-A July 2010 Presidential Memorandum redefined the Interagency Arctic Research Policy Committee as an Interagency Working Group of the National Science and Technology Council (NSTC) Committee on Environment, Natural Resources, and Sustainability (CENRS).
-The IARPC operates under the guidelines established by the NSTC for an interagency working group and reports directly to the CENRS.
+A July 2010 Presidential Memorandum redefined the Interagency Arctic Research Policy Committee as an Interagency Working Group of the NSTC Committee on Environment.
+IARPC operates under the guidelines established by the NSTC for an interagency working group and reports directly to the Committee on Environment.

-IARPC, which consists of principals from 16 agencies, departments, and offices across the Federal government, is charged with enhancing both the scientific monitoring of, and research on, local, regional, and global environmental issues in the Arctic.
+IARPC, which consists of principals from 18 agencies, departments, and offices across the Federal government, is charged with enhancing both the scientific monitoring of and research on local, regional, and global environmental issues in the Arctic.
 In order to meet the Nation's economic, scientific, and environmental needs, IARPC envisions a prosperous, sustainable and healthy Arctic understood through research coordinated among Federal agencies and domestic and international collaborators.